Zynex, Inc. Expected to Post Q3 2021 Earnings of $0.09 Per Share (NASDAQ:ZYXI)

-Zynex, Inc. (NASDAQ:ZYXI) – Equities research analysts at B. Riley cut their Q3 2021 earnings estimates for Zynex in a report released on Friday, July 30th.
-B. Riley analyst M. Wiesenberger now expects that the company will post earnings per share of $0.09 for the quarter, down from their previous forecast of $0.11.
-B. Riley has a “Buy” rating and a $19.50 price target on the stock.
+Zynex, Inc. (NASDAQ:ZYXI) – Research analysts at B. Riley decreased their Q3 2021 earnings per share estimates for Zynex in a research report issued on Friday, July 30th.
+B. Riley analyst M. Wiesenberger now anticipates that the company will earn $0.09 per share for the quarter, down from their prior estimate of $0.11.
+B. Riley currently has a “Buy” rating and a $19.50 target price on the stock.
 B. Riley also issued estimates for Zynex’s Q4 2021 earnings at $0.16 EPS.

+Several other equities analysts have also recently weighed in on ZYXI.
+Northland Securities reissued a “buy” rating and issued a $22.50 target price on shares of Zynex in a research note on Friday, July 16th.
+Zacks Investment Research raised shares of Zynex from a “hold” rating to a “buy” rating and set a $19.00 price objective for the company in a research report on Friday, July 30th.
+Finally, HC Wainwright reduced their price objective on shares of Zynex from $25.00 to $22.00 and set a “buy” rating for the company in a research report on Friday, July 30th.
+One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average target price of $20.60.

-Zynex (NASDAQ:ZYXI) last issued its quarterly earnings results on Thursday, July 29th.
-The company reported $0.08 EPS for the quarter, topping the consensus estimate of $0.07 by $0.01.
-The firm had revenue of $31.02 million for the quarter, compared to analysts’ expectations of $31.23 million.
-Zynex had a net margin of 5.18% and a return on equity of 9.37%.
+Zynex (NASDAQ:ZYXI) last posted its quarterly earnings data on Thursday, July 29th.
+The company reported $0.08 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.07 by $0.01.
+Zynex had a net margin of 5.18% and a return on equity of 9.30%.
+The company had revenue of $31.02 million for the quarter, compared to the consensus estimate of $31.23 million.

+Several institutional investors have recently made changes to their positions in ZYXI.
+Captrust Financial Advisors boosted its position in shares of Zynex by 5,705.7% in the first quarter.
+Captrust Financial Advisors now owns 2,032 shares of the company’s stock valued at $31,000 after acquiring an additional 1,997 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank boosted its position in shares of Zynex by 126.9% in the first quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 3,936 shares of the company’s stock valued at $60,000 after acquiring an additional 2,201 shares during the period.
+International Assets Investment Management LLC raised its stake in Zynex by 202.0% in the first quarter.
+International Assets Investment Management LLC now owns 4,530 shares of the company’s stock valued at $66,000 after purchasing an additional 3,030 shares in the last quarter.
+Bank of Montreal Can raised its stake in Zynex by 24.8% in the first quarter.
+Bank of Montreal Can now owns 5,938 shares of the company’s stock valued at $90,000 after purchasing an additional 1,179 shares in the last quarter.
+Finally, State of Tennessee Treasury Department raised its stake in Zynex by 18.1% in the first quarter.
+State of Tennessee Treasury Department now owns 6,946 shares of the company’s stock valued at $106,000 after purchasing an additional 1,065 shares in the last quarter.
+31.33% of the stock is owned by institutional investors.

-In other news, CFO Daniel J. Moorhead sold 7,000 shares of the stock in a transaction that occurred on Monday, June 14th.
-The stock was sold at an average price of $16.15, for a total value of $113,050.00.
-Following the completion of the sale, the chief financial officer now directly owns 35,483 shares of the company’s stock, valued at $573,050.45.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Daniel J. Moorhead sold 3,000 shares of the stock in a transaction that occurred on Thursday, June 10th.
+In other news, CFO Daniel J. Moorhead sold 3,000 shares of the business’s stock in a transaction dated Thursday, June 10th.
 The shares were sold at an average price of $16.16, for a total value of $48,480.00.
-Following the completion of the sale, the chief financial officer now directly owns 35,483 shares of the company’s stock, valued at $573,405.28.
+Following the completion of the sale, the chief financial officer now owns 35,483 shares of the company’s stock, valued at $573,405.28.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, CFO Daniel J. Moorhead sold 7,000 shares of the business’s stock in a transaction dated Monday, June 14th.
+The shares were sold at an average price of $16.15, for a total transaction of $113,050.00.
+Following the completion of the sale, the chief financial officer now directly owns 35,483 shares of the company’s stock, valued at approximately $573,050.45.
 The disclosure for this sale can be found here.
 Insiders own 44.28% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-BlackRock Inc. raised its stake in Zynex by 6.5% during the first quarter.
-BlackRock Inc. now owns 3,089,179 shares of the company’s stock worth $47,171,000 after acquiring an additional 188,832 shares in the last quarter.
-Oak Ridge Investments LLC increased its stake in shares of Zynex by 751.8% in the first quarter.
-Oak Ridge Investments LLC now owns 1,865,467 shares of the company’s stock valued at $28,486,000 after buying an additional 1,646,468 shares in the last quarter.
-Punch & Associates Investment Management Inc. increased its stake in shares of Zynex by 11.8% in the first quarter.
-Punch & Associates Investment Management Inc. now owns 481,535 shares of the company’s stock valued at $7,353,000 after buying an additional 50,660 shares in the last quarter.
-Nuveen Asset Management LLC increased its stake in shares of Zynex by 3.8% in the fourth quarter.
-Nuveen Asset Management LLC now owns 329,384 shares of the company’s stock valued at $4,433,000 after buying an additional 12,012 shares in the last quarter.
-Finally, Geode Capital Management LLC increased its stake in shares of Zynex by 9.1% in the first quarter.
-Geode Capital Management LLC now owns 325,738 shares of the company’s stock valued at $4,974,000 after buying an additional 27,284 shares in the last quarter.
-Hedge funds and other institutional investors own 31.33% of the company’s stock.

 About Zynex